-Anxiety is an excessive state of worry that can affect you across three levels of your being: cognitive, physiological and emotional.
+Anxiety is an excessive state of worry that can affect you across three levels of your being: cognitive, physiological and emotional

 Cognitive symptoms of anxiety include excessive worry or fear-based thoughts, racing thoughts, frozen thoughts or inability to “think straight” as well as muddled or confused thinking.
 Physiological symptoms of anxiety may include heart palpitations, sweating, clammy hands, tension headaches, dizziness, shortness of breath, dry mouth, chest pain, stomach aches or nausea, muscle weakness, hot and cold flashes, numbness or tingling in hands and feet.
 Emotionally, anxiety can result in a heightened sense of worry or overwhelm, feelings of shame and anger or feeling detached and out-of-touch with yourself or your environment.

-Anxiety can be experienced both acutely and chronically and may or may not have a direct trigger.
+Anxiety and stress can be experienced both acutely and chronically and may or may not have a direct trigger.
 It is quite possible to feel anxious without any apparent reason or direct cause for the anxiety.
 When anxiety is exaggerated or out of control it can negatively impact your personal, social and occupational functioning as well as your perceived sense of health and well-being.

 Anxiety may present itself in many forms and types.
 Understanding whether the anxiety you experience is appropriate and reasonable or intense and extreme with respect to your current life situation is necessary to determine whether or not you are struggling with typical situational anxiety or an anxiety disorder.
 And understanding what type of anxiety you struggle with, how it impacts you across the levels of your being and learning what your anxiety is actually made of is most important when learning how to manage it.